GeauxWeisbeck4/geauxCss-presentation/pages/home.md

   - nav
 ---

-<h1>Tar Heel Dev Studio Fundraising Site</h1>
+## Tar Heel Dev Studio Fundraising Site

 Welcome to the Tar Heel Dev Studio Fundraising website.
-Donate to support our mission of providing affordable digital services to small businesses and non-profits.</i>
+Donate to support our mission of providing affordable digital services to small businesses and non-profits.